Notice of Intimation for Home Loan: What is it and Why is it Important?

 Imagine finally finding the perfect home after months of searching, negotiating, and getting your home loan approved.
 You’re finally ready to make that big move, but hold on a minute – there’s one crucial document that you cannot afford to forget – the Notice of Intimation for Home Loan.

-If you are planning to purchase a loan then NoBroker can help you with Home Loan services.
-NoBroker Home Loan offers free of cost end to end service with a dedicated field relationship manager at your doorstep to assist you.
-You can check your eligibility for home loan using NoBroker Home Loan Eligibility Calculator.
+If you are planning to purchase a loan, then NoBroker can help you with Home Loan services.
+NoBroker Home Loan offers a free-of-cost end-to-end service with a dedicated field relationship manager at your doorstep to assist you.
+You can check your eligibility for a home loan using the NoBroker Home Loan Eligibility Calculator.

 Section 89B of the Registration Act, 1908, mandates the submission of a notice of intimation (NOI) to the registrar to protect the lending institution’s interests.
 The recent implementation of the NOI rule, effective since April 1, 2013, has greatly reduced the occurrence of fraudulent practices.